truecharts/public/website/src/content/docs/clustertool/FAQ.md

 Yes you can!
 While we advice sticking with the defaults where possible, we fully support altering the included helm-charts to fit your usecase.
 However, any issues after alterations are not within our scope for support.

+## I get this error:  failed to pull chart cilium: no cached repo found.

+You need to remove all http helm repositories from the system you're using clustertool on.
+Please check the Helm docs on how to do this.